Jaymon/endpoints/README.md

     METHOD /module/class/args?kwargs

-_Endpoints_ will use the base module you set as a reference point to find the correct submodule using the path specified by the request.
+_Endpoints_ will use the prefix module you set as a reference point to find the correct submodule using the path specified by the request.

 Requests are translated from the left bit to the right bit of the path.
-So for the path `/foo/bar/che/baz`, endpoints would check for the `foo` module, then the `foo.bar` module, then the `foo.bar.che` module, etc. until it fails to find a valid module.
+So for the path `/foo/bar/che/baz`, endpoints would first check for the `foo` module, then the `foo.bar` module, then the `foo.bar.che` module, etc. until it fails to find a valid module.

 Once the module is found, endpoints will then attempt to find the class with the remaining path bits.
-If no class is found the class named `Default` will be used.
+If no matching class is found then a class named `Default` will be used if it exists.

 This makes it easy to bundle your controllers into something like a "Controllers" module.